 HTML

-Before we start learning to build websites, it would be beneficial to briefly explore (a simplified version of) what goes on 'under the hood' when you enter a URL into your browser's address bar.
-For the purposes of this example we will use a page that should be familiar to most: the Google Homepage (https://www.google.com/).
+Before we start learning to build websites, it would be beneficial to briefly explore what they actually are and look at a simplified version of what goes on 'under the hood' when you visit one.
+For the purposes of this example, we will use a page that should be familiar to most: the Google Homepage (https://www.google.com/).

-You are probably used to thinking of websites and pages as existing somewhere 'in the cloud' or on the internet, the very name web browser suggests something that allows us to look through the world wide web as a thing that exists somewhere else.
+You are probably used to thinking of websites and webpages as existing somewhere 'in the cloud' or on the internet.
+The very name web browser suggests something that allows us to look through the world wide web as a thing that exists somewhere else.
+Like most people, you may have heard of the terms 'internet' and 'world wide web', and may even use the two interchangeably.
+In reality, however, websites are very much rooted to physical objects and the web and the internet are two separate, but related systems that allow us to access them.

-In reality, the web is actually just a collection of computers that store resources1 for other computers to access.
-For us to view a webpage, our browser must first download a copy from the computer on which it is being stored; and to do that, it must have a way of uniquely identifying the particular page it needs, along with the computer that is storing it.
+For us to view a webpage, our web browser must request a copy of it from the computer (referred to as a server) on which it is being stored.
+We could use the server's IP addresses to do this, but that has several downsides; a string of random number and to do that, it must have a way of uniquely identifying the particular page it needs, along with the computer that is storing it.
 These unique addresses are called URLs.

 URL